-Rivers, threatened river species and water quality can benefit consideraby from riparian woodland planting.
+Rivers, threatened river species and water quality can benefit considerably from riparian woodland planting.

 |Wood-Pasture and Parkland|

-Upland oakwoods are characterised by a predomince of oak (generally sessile oak, but also pedunculate oak) and birch, and also including rowan, hazel and holly.
+Upland oakwoods are characterised by a predominance of oak (generally sessile oak, but also Pedunculate oak) and birch, and also including rowan, hazel and holly.
 Ground cover typically includes bluebells, bramble, fern, bracken and moss.